gertjana/charger_rust_esp32_c3/README.md

 # EV Charger in Rust on a ESP32-C3

-Try-ing to get Rust running on a M5-STAMP-C3U I have ly-ing around
+Try-ing to get Rust running on a M5-STAMP-C3U I have ly-ing around by building an EV Charger

 I blog about this here: